-The Hawaii Women’s Legal Foundation (HWLF), formerly known as the Hawaii Women Lawyers Foundation, was established in 1982 as an offshoot of Hawaii Women Lawyers (HWL).
-The women who had founded Hawaii Women Lawyers saw the necessity of creating an entity that would have many of the same goals and ideals as HWL, but which would be able to raise funds as a nonprofit entity for the common goals of empowering and preserving the legal rights of women and children and the advancement of women in the legal profession.
+The Hawaiʻi Women’s Legal Foundation (HWLF), formerly known as the Hawaiʻi Women Lawyers Foundation, was established in 1982.
+The women who founded HWLF’s sister organization, Hawaiʻi Women Lawyers (HWL), saw the need to create an entity that would share many of the same goals and ideals as HWL but that could raise funds as a nonprofit entity for the common goals of empowering and preserving the legal rights of women and children and the advancement of women in the legal profession.

 Over the years, through its fundraising activities, HWLF has distributed funds through grant awards to worthy Hawaiʻi organizations.
 Our Grants page has a partial list of grantees.